This module introduces the student to dynamic web applications, through client-side and server-side web development.

 Statement on Teaching, Learning and Assessment

 Students will receive a series of lectures supported by practical laboratory sessions tutorials.
 In the laboratory sessions sample applications will be provided with the intention that students develop and extended these applications to explore relevant issues and topics using directed worksheets.
-Underpinning theory and concepts will be introduces in lectures and further reinforced through the practical sessions.
-Towards the middle of the module, students will propose an application idea for their coursework and develop and test this application during the latter part of the laboratory sessions.
+Underpinning theory and concepts will be introduced in lectures and further reinforced through the practical sessions.

 Teaching and Learning Work Loads